-When system experts assemble high-quality parts using an efficient design, you expect good results.
+When systems experts assemble high-quality parts using an efficient design, you expect good results.
 For example, if fluid systems are vital to your design, look for a company that can demonstrate deep knowledge of parts essential to your application, as well as additional expertise to draw from.
+Look for a company that tests each fluid system assembly to make sure it meets agreed-upon standards.
 Some companies may not have a quality system for in-house work and can't be expected to have such a rigorous quality control system.